It’s bound to happen.

 A popular option for many organizations is a hybrid of self-maintenance and periodically scheduled equipment inspections.
 This lets you maintain equipment based on your day-to-day needs, but also gives you quarterly or biannual full-inspection check-ups that can uncover any larger issues that may affect performance.
 Get to know your trained local service technicians.

-You won’t always be able to dedicate a resource to keeping your equipment in the best shape possible.
+You won’t always be able to dedicate a resource to keeping your printing equipment in the best shape possible.
 Get to know your service options when you need to allocated ad-hoc maintenance to an outside resource.
-Maintaining your own equipment can definitely save time and money, but you should also explore flexible service arrangements that let you call in expert technicians as needed.
+Maintaining your own printing equipment can definitely save time and money, but you should also explore flexible service arrangements that let you call in expert technicians as needed.

 You don’t need to lock into large, expensive contracts or tolerate questionable service from local equipment repair shops.